- Preparing Your Workspace

 Placing Your Own Photos

-Our software also allows you to use your own photos as callouts.
+You can also choose to use your own photos as callouts.
 You'll also place these photos on a sheet in Paper Space, so go to the appropriate active and locked Paper Space viewport where you want to place photos.

 You have two options for using your own photos: